FIVEYOUNGWOO/IEEE-802.11n-CSI-Camera-Synchronization-Toolkit/README.md

 ```

 # Analysis of the correlation between WiFi signals and human posture
 - The experimental results show that the WiFi signal features change according to human postures.
+In particular, it can be seen that the difference in phase values between the standing and sitting postures occurs more clearly.
 In other words, the different signal features enable the utilization of training data for accurate object detection/tracking and pose estimation.

 <table style="border-collapse: collapse; border: 0;">
   <tr>